-Area Topic Uganda questions Scoring rubric WMS 1: planning of How do you ensure that all 1: No clear planning processes or protocols exist; little verification or follow up is done to ensure consistency across classrooms rations teaching and the curriculum teachers cover all the curriculum topics? • Do teachers make lesson plans or schemes of work? • Are these 2: Schemes of work prepared by all teachers and checked at beginning of term; likely to be some lessons plans in place; no flexibility to meet student needs; little monitoring throughout the term 1.
-Operat Tests how well materials and practices are standardised 3: School has defined process for developing schemes of work and lesson plans; they are prepared by all teachers and checked at beginning of term; they have some flexibility to meet student needs; monitoring is only adequate (i.e. a few times throughout term) and aligned in order to be capable of schemes or plans fixed at the start of term or do they 4: Teachers are encouraged to adapt some lesson plans throughout the term and there frequent monitoring through different means (i.e. lesson observations, checking student books)
+Area Торіс Uganda questions Scoring rubric planning of ensure that all 1: No clear planning processes or protocols exist; little verification or follow up is done to ensure consistency across classrooms rations teaching and the curriculum teachers cover all the curriculum topics?
+Do teachers make lesson plans or schemes of work?
+Are these 2: Schemes of work prepared by all teachers and checked at beginning of term; likely to be some lessons plans in place; no flexibility to meet student needs; little monitoring throughout the term 1.
+Operat Tests how well materials and practices are standardised 3: School has defined process for developing schemes of work and lesson plans; they are prepared by all teachers and checked at beginning of term; they have some flexibility to meet student needs; monitoring is only adequate (i.e. a few times throughout term) order to be fixed at the start of 4: Teachers are encouraged to adapt some lesson plans throughout the term and there frequent monitoring through different means (i.e. lesson observations, checking student books)

-Area Topic Uganda questions Scoring rubric moving students through learning pathways over time change throughout the year?How do you keep track of what teachers are doing in the classrooms?
+Area Торіс Uganda questions Scoring rubric moving students through learning pathways over time change throughout the year?
+How do you keep track of what teachers are doing in the classrooms?
 5: School has a defined process for developing schemes of work; All teachers are encouraged to continually adapt their lesson plans, based on student performance; there's a regular dialogue with teacher and senior management about lesson content/curriculum coverage.
 2. Operations WMS New: Leading quality teaching Tests the extent to which school leaders take an active role in leading the quality of teaching and learning Do you or a member of your senior team observe lessons?
 How often?
 What would you expect to see when observing lessons?
 How would you support a teacher to improve after observing their lesson?
-1: Very limited lesson observations take place; focus is on compliance (e.g. curriculum coverage or behaviour) rather than quality of pedagogy.
-2: Head teacher and Leadership team observes teachers in an ad-hoc, unstructured way; some feedback may be provided 3: Head teacher and Leadership team observes teachers in a structured way (such as weekly); feedback and support is provided to help majority of teachers improve.
-4: School leader sets expectations for teaching practice; leadership regularly observes teachers in a structured way; feedback and support is provided, which can help teachers to improve 5: School leader sets high quality expectations for teaching practice; leadership regularly observes teachers in a structured way; clear feedback and support is provided to help all teachers to improve 3.
-Operations WMS 2: Personalisatio n of instruction and learning Tests for How do your teachers make sure that all students including those that may be struggling have 1: Teachers lead learning with very low involvement of students , there is little or no identification of diverse student needs.
+Very limited lesson observations take place; focus is on compliance (e.g. curriculum coverage or behaviour) rather than quality of pedagogy.
+Head teacher and Leadership team observes teachers in an ad-hoc, unstructured way; some feedback may be provided Head teacher and Leadership team observes teachers in a structured way (such as weekly); feedback and support is provided to help majority of teachers improve.
+School leader sets expectations for teaching practice; leadership regularly observes teachers to improve School leader sets high quality expectations for teaching practice; leadership regularly observes teachers in a structured way; clear feedback and support is provided to help all teachers to improve 3.
+Operations WMS 2: Personalisatio n of instruction and learning Tests for How do your teachers make sure that all students including those that may be struggling have Teachers lead learning with very low involvement of students, there is little or no identification of diverse student needs.
 Booster classes are for all students, not targeted.
-2: There are some 'add-on' strategies put in place to support struggling students, such as targeted booster classes or remedial lessons, (rather than embedded within lessons).
+There are some 'add-on' strategies put in place to support struggling students, such as targeted booster classes or remedial lessons, (rather than embedded within lessons).
 Limited active participation of students in lessons.